sybrew/the-seo-framework/readme.txt

 	* Social images may now be obtained from your post or page's content.
 	* Alt-tags are now provided with social images, which help with accessibility when sharing your page.
 	* For WooCommerce, the Product Category Thumbnail is now considered for social images.
-	* When using the Block Editor, AKA WordPress 5.0+'s Gutenberg, on post update:
+	* When using the Block Editor, AKA WordPress 5.0+'s Gutenberg, on post update (and also on preview and autosave when creating a new post):
 		1. A new SEO Bar is inserted (when enabled).
 		1. The description placeholders will refresh.
 		1. The social image placeholder will refresh.